-Thus, the number of lines of a screen depends on when the Interlace mode was activated, and then contains even and odd lines until the moment when the IVM mode is deactivated, in order to return to a "classic" count.
+Until its activation the frame contains even and odd lines.
+As soon as IVM mode is activated, the frame contains even and/or odd lines (according to rules specific to the CRTC) until IVM mode is deactivated, in order to return to "classic" count.